ConnectedLib/connectedlib10/modules/design-thinking/section-2-5.md

 subsection: two-five
 ---

 As you close out a design challenge or studio experience, consider it as a chance for you or your youth community to reflect, present, and assess your experience.
 Here are are some questions to think about as you end the design challenge.
-For more information on assessing the outcomes of projects and programming, check out our module on assessment:
+For more information on assessing the outcomes of projects and programming, check out our module on [Assessment and Evaluation(../assessment/).

 - Defining success/assessment
   - Consider what criteria should be used to judge if your design or solution reached its goals.